hanu-IaaS/backup_report/README.md

 # Azure Vault Status Report
-### by Cory Burns

-Powershell scripts designed to be run in Powershell or as a Azure Automation Runbook that will grab the backup status for last night's Recovery Vault jobs
+Scripts designed to run in Powershell or as a Azure Automation Runbook that will grab the backup status for last night's Recovery Vault jobs

-The CSV will will simply output a plain table report.
+The CSV will simply output a plain table report.
 The Email (either through Powershell or through an Azure Automation Runbook) will email an HTML table that is nicely formated with color codes for Success, Backups In Progress, and Failures or Warnings.
 It also will provide a count of Successes, Failures, etc and output any Vaults that do not have any backups running.